Buying real estate in Croatia?

 buying property foreigner Croatia

-Sources: Global Property Guide, Panorama Scouting, Investropa
+Sources: Global Property Guide, Panorama Scouting, Globe Newswire

 On the other hand, smaller towns like Rijeka and Zadar are catching the eye of buyers due to their more affordable property prices.
-In 2024, Rijeka's apartments averaged 1,793 euros per square meter, while Zadar's were at 2,472 euros.
-These towns have seen a notable rise in real estate interest, with prices jumping by 16% in Rijeka and 5.86% in Zadar over the past two years, thanks to improved transportation and public amenities.
+In 2024, the average price for apartments in Rijeka was 1,793 euros per square meter, offering a more budget-friendly alternative to Dubrovnik.